-The second research problem, which is whether the technology use in the class is leaning towards the affordances or constraints.
+The second research problem is whether the technology use in the class is leaning towards the affordances or constraints.
 The former is very close to learner autonomy, while the latter has the potential to inhibit student to be more autonomous.
-In this study, only Teacher C thinks that the technology use in her teaching leans more to the affordance, while the other teachers believe that technology does not really promote learner autonomy.
+In this study, only Teacher C thinks that the technology use in her teaching leans more to the affordance, while the other teachers believe that technology does not really promote learner autonomy, so to constraint it should lean.
 Teacher C believes that in her classes, listening and speaking, the most important is her student's involvement.
 This involvement is further defined as the student's ability to understand English questions and expressions by showing appropriate responses.
-Teacher C, therefore, has a positive view that the technology does not become a constraint.
+Teacher C, therefore, has a positive view that the technology does not become a constraint, rather it is an affordance.
 She admits that even though she cannot see significant effects of technology to the student's achievement in the class, as long as it does not disturb learning, she believes that technology will facilitate learners to be more autonomous.

 However, Teacher A and B agree that technology has not yet helped students to be more autonomous.
 It is related to the previously mentioned identification about the dishonest behavior in their students.
-They are a little pessimistic that technology can help the students to be more autonomous with such behavior.
+They are a little pessimistic that the technology can help the students to be more autonomous with such behavior.
 This behavior shows the students' irresponsibility for their own learning; they fail to see, at least in the short term, how such dishonesty impacts their competence in a course.
-To these teachers, the student's real competence will be difficult to reveal when such dishonesty takes place.
-This concern urged the teachers to make the students learn their work by restricting the use of technology in the class.
-They can browse the Internet outside the class to prepare themselves for the class.
+To these teachers, the student's real competence will be hard to reveal when such dishonesty takes place.
+This concern makes the teachers feel urged to make the students learn their deeds by restricting the use of technology in the class.
+They can browse the Internet outside the class for preparing themselves for the class, not when they are joining the classroom activities.

-Thus, is restricting technology use in the class a solution to this problem?
+Then, is restricting technology use in the class a solution to this problem?
 This attitude may not be true as it will inhibit learners to be more autonomous.
-Teachers cannot think that they can hamper the massive use of technology by their learners.
+Teachers are powerless thinking they can hamper the massive use of technology by their learners.
 It would be wiser that the teachers change their mindset thus way of teaching.
 Peggy A & Anne (2010) emphasized that to meet the demands in the 21st century learning, it will be no longer appropriate to use technologies minimally; using slides presentation, office application, the Internet for browsing material.
 Technologies should be used to increase effective teaching and learning activities thus creativity of the teachers is urgent.
 For the case investigated here, a serious changing movement in teaching is urgently required.
 Teachers need to renew their ways of teaching by giving tasks that require more than the low order thinking (knowledge and comprehension) but rather the higher ones (analysis, synthesis, evaluation), thus can minimize any academic dishonest behaviors to occur.